-During the prior financial year, a non-controlling third party investor exercised its option to acquire additional shares in CloudBadger.
+In the previous financial year, a non-controlling third party investor exercised its option to acquire additional shares in CloudBadger.
 This resulted in the dilution of the Group's shareholding in CloudBadger to 48.2%, resulting in the Group and the third party investor having an equal amount of shares in CloudBadger.